Boro23-wq/boro-blogs/content/blog/next/Image-component-nextjs.md

 ## The Major Concern

 Images make up one of the largest elements to be loaded on a page.
-Thus, we need to have a way to optimize image for better Web Vital scores.
+Thus, we need to have a way to optimize images for better Web Vital scores.

 Unoptimized images can take a toll on significant Web Vitals such as Largest Contentful Paint or LCP.

 > Largest Contentful Paint (LCP) is a Core Web Vitals metric and measures when the largest content element in the viewport becomes visible.
 It can be used to determine when the main content of the page has finished rendering on the screen.

-There can be significant negative impact on a webpage if images are not optimized.
-Therefore, ensuring images are compressed to it's adequate size and in formats such as WebP, JPEG, and PNG is a big deal.
+There can be a significant negative impact on a webpage if images are not optimized.
+Therefore, ensuring images are compressed to their adequate size and in formats such as WebP, JPEG, and PNG is a big deal.

 ## Some Features of Image Component